ewlin/javascript-crash-course/README.md

    Think about what values you'll need to push (or add) and what array you're adding to.
 Read the function that I started for you carefully.

 2) Remember, you're using `arr.forEach()` on your input.
-Here's a reminder of how .forEach() works on the array.
-Remember, forEach() takes a function as an argument, and that and this is the function that's applied to each of the items in the array.
+Here's a reminder of how .forEach() works on the array. forEach() takes a function as an argument, and then this function is applied to each of the items in the array.

 So for example:
 ```javascript